 Consider booking a trip with Local, Jeff!
 He can teach you the ins and outs of Rogers Pass.
 Find out more here.

-To discover Blackcomb with a certifed Local guide, book a day in the backcountry with Whistler local, Dave.
+To discover the backcountry around Blackcomb with a certified Local guide, book a day in the backcountry with Whistler local, Ollie.

 From Sherpas Cinema